 BJP MLA felicitates cab driver who took poet-activist to cops overhearing anti-CAA discussion

-Mumbai, Feb 08: Mumbai BJP chief Mangal Prabhat Lodha on Saturday felicitated a cab driver who took a passenger to police station after overhearing a phone chat about the anti-Citizenship (Amendment) Act protests.
+Mumbai, Feb 08: Mumbai BJP chief Mangal Prabhat Lodha on Saturday felicitated a cab driver who took a passenger to the police station after overhearing a phone chat about the anti-Citizenship (Amendment) Act protests.

-The BJP MLA conferred "Alert Citizenship Award" on cab driver Rohit Gaur at the Santacruz police station.
+The BJP MLA conferred the "Alert Citizenship Award" on cab driver Rohit Gaur at the Santacruz police station.
 Lodha also accused the passenger, poet-activist Bappadittya Sarkar, of hatching an "ant-national conspiracy" against the CAA.

 "Rohit Gaur....who handed over the Uber taxi passenger devising anti-national conspiracy against the citizenship amendment act.
 Felicitated Rohit Gaur on behalf of the people of Mumbai calling him at the Santa Cruz Police Station and gave alert citizen award," Lodha tweeted.